italonascimento/lemni/docs/docs/quick-start/props-and-state.md

 ## Props

-As showed above, there are two ways of using a component's props in Reuse:
+As showed above, there are two ways of using a component's props in Lemni:

 * through the argument of the `view` function, as a plain object for rendering purposes;
 * through the `sources.props` stream, generaly used for composition of streams - as shown on the [State](#state) topic bellow.